EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.string.md

 ### tools.string.strcmp_cell

-strcmp_cell function                                             General Description: Given two cell arrays of strings, check if each one of the strings in the first cell array exist in the second cell
+strcmp_cell function                                             General Description: Given two cell arrays of strings, check if each one of the strings in the first cell array exist in the second cell array.